 Database DR is an essential feature for enterprise customers.
 The main driver is business continuity for mission-critical apps.
 For example, a mission-critical app generates revenue (ecommerce), provides continuous dependable services (flight or powerplant management), or supports life-preserving functionality (patient monitoring).
 In all of these examples, it's of the utmost importance that the app is continuously available because it's deemed mission critical.

 Most database management systems provide disaster recovery functionality, including Microsoft SQL Server.
-This architecture document discusses how DR features provided by SQL Server are implemented in the context of GCP.
+This architecture document discusses how DR features provided by SQL Server are implemented in the context of Google Cloud.

 The following sections explain the terms that are used throughout this document.